gpotter2/BattleOfBlocks/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Here is the Official Repository of BattleOfBlocks.

-Thank to every one that will contribute to the project !